How to Transcribe Microsoft Teams Meetings Without a Bot

 But Teams' built-in transcription has real limitations.
 And the third-party tools that promise to fill the gap almost universally rely on sending a bot into your meeting - something that enterprise IT departments, compliance teams, and participants themselves often push back on.

-Here is how to get high-quality Microsoft Teams transcripts without any bot joining your meeting.
+Here's how to get high-quality Microsoft Teams transcripts without any bot joining your meeting.

 What Works